LexxLuey/motivation-lab/README.md

 These libraries and models provide a comprehensive toolkit for building diverse AI/ML MVPs rapidly and are widely used across various applications in computer vision, NLP, agents, and retrieval-based architectures.
 Let me know if you need implementation guidance for any of these.

+## BnB Tech
-Here’s a list of the essential "bread and butter" technologies that are foundational for success in the Zenlyt AI/ML lab, particularly for rapid MVP development in AI applications.
+Here’s a list of the essential "bread and butter" technologies that are foundational for success in the AI/ML lab, particularly for rapid MVP development in AI applications.
 These are rated by complexity and importance on a scale of 1 to 10, and sorted by importance.
 These technologies are non-negotiable for excelling in a fast-paced, hackathon-style AI lab environment.

 | Technology                  | Complexity (1-10) | Importance (1-10) |
 |-----------------------------|--------------------|--------------------|